-- (1) The PSC is to give notice in writing of its recommendation to the complainant, the person against whom the complaint is made, the Director and the Archbishop as soon as practicable after the recommendation is made. - (2) The notice must include a statement that if the person against whom the complaint is made does not accept the PSC's recommendation within 14 days after the date of the notice, proceedings will be taken against the person in accordance with clause 35.
+- (1) The PSC is to give notice in writing of its recommendation to the complainant, the person against whom the complaint is made, the Director and the Archbishop as soon as practicable after the recommendation is made. - (2) The notice must include a statement that if the person against whom the complaint is made does not accept the PSC's recommendation within 14 days after the date of the notice, proceedings will be taken against the person in accordance with clause 36.

-35. Response to the recommendation
+36. Response to the recommendation

-- (1) If the person against whom the complaint is made, by notice in writing to the Director, accepts the recommendation of the PSC within 14 days after the date of the notice of the recommendation and complies with the recommendation to the satisfaction of the Director, no further action is to be taken against the person under this Ordinance in relation to the complaint, except as provided by this clause. - (2) If the only recommendation is for the conciliation of the complaint and conciliation is attempted but the parties to the conciliation and the person conducting the conciliation are not satisfied that the subject of the complaint has been properly dealt with by the conciliation, the Director is to refer the complaint to the PSC for a further recommendation under clause 33. - Note: Chapter 3 makes provision for the conciliation of complaints. - (3) If the person against whom the complaint is made fails to comply with the recommendation to the satisfaction of the Director - (a) in the case of a person licensed by the Archbishop, or who is in holy orders and resident in the Diocese-the Archbishop is to appoint a person to promote a charge against the person before the Diocesan Tribunal or refer the complaint to a body in another diocese with equivalent jurisdiction, or - (b) in the case of a person who is not a person described in paragraph (b)-the Archbishop is to appoint a person to promote a charge before the Disciplinary Tribunal or refer the complaint to a body in another diocese with equivalent jurisdiction. - 30 (4) If the person against whom the complaint is made does not accept the recommendation of the PSC by notice in writing to the Director within 14 days after the date of the notice of the recommendation - (a) in the case of a person licensed by the Archbishop, or who is in holy orders and resident in the Diocese-the Archbishop is to appoint a person to promote a charge against the person before the Diocesan Tribunal or refer the complaint to a body in another diocese with equivalent jurisdiction, or - (b) in the case of a person who is not a person described in paragraph (b)-the Archbishop is to appoint a person to promote a charge before the Disciplinary Tribunal or refer the complaint to a body in another diocese with equivalent jurisdiction.
+- (1) If the person against whom the complaint is made, by notice in writing to the Director, accepts the recommendation of the PSC within 14 days after the date of the notice of the recommendation and complies with the recommendation to the satisfaction of the Director, no further action is to be taken against the person under this Ordinance in relation to the complaint, except as provided by this clause. - (2) If the only recommendation is for the conciliation of the complaint and conciliation is attempted but the parties to the conciliation and the person conducting the conciliation are not satisfied that the subject of the complaint has been properly dealt with by the conciliation, the Director is to refer the complaint to the PSC for a further recommendation under clause 34. - (3) If the person against whom the complaint is made fails to comply with the recommendation to the satisfaction of the Director - - (a) in the case of a person subject to the jurisdiction of the Diocesan Tribunal-the Archbishop is to appoint a person to promote a charge against the person before the Diocesan Tribunal or refer the complaint to a body in another diocese with equivalent jurisdiction, or - (b) in the case of a person who is subject to the jurisdiction of the Disciplinary Tribunal - the Archbishop is to appoint a person to promote a charge before the Disciplinary Tribunal or refer the complaint to a body in another diocese with equivalent jurisdiction. - (4) If the person against whom the complaint is made does not accept the recommendation of the PSC by notice in writing to the Director within 14 days after the date of the notice of the recommendation -

+- (a) in the case of a person subject to the jurisdiction of the Diocesan Tribunal - the Archbishop is to appoint a person to promote a charge against the person before the Diocesan Tribunal or refer the complaint to a body in another diocese with equivalent jurisdiction, or - (b) in the case of a person subject to the jurisdiction of the Disciplinary Tribunal - the Archbishop is to appoint a person to promote a charge before the Disciplinary Tribunal or refer the complaint to a body in another diocese with equivalent jurisdiction.

-36. Recommendation that a complaint be dealt with by a Tribunal
+37. Recommendation that a complaint be dealt with by a Tribunal